-UPDATED: APRIL 19, 2023 | 3 MIN READ
+UPDATED: AUGUST 07, 2023 | 1 MIN READ

-If you own a German Shepherd, your dog may or may not increase the cost of your homeowners insurance.
+If you own a german shepherd, your dog may or may not increase the cost of your homeowners insurance.
 It depends on several factors, including what state you’re in and which insurance company you’re using.
 The good news?
 Your rates may stay the same.
 The bad news?
 You may not be able to get coverage at all.

 So, why is this so complicated?
 And how do you get affordable coverage?